Guidelines for Making a Bid to Host the National High School Mock Trial Championship

 The Bid

 The National High School Mock Trial Championship Board of Directors will accept bids from organizations to host each annual Championship.
 One Host State is chosen during the May Board meeting during the National Mock Trial Championship.
-Only one host state is chosen each year which gives a host state a three-year planning period before their event is actually held.
+Bids are accepted up to three years out from the applicant's target host year.
+The Board reserves the right to award multiple bids during one May board meeting for succeeding years in order to avoid asking potential hosts to re-submit a bid the following year.

 As part of submitting a bid, the bidding organization must have already submitted a Letter of Intent to the Site Selection Chair.
-The Bid for 2011, including 15 copies must be submitted to the Chair of the Site Selection Committee by April 1st, 2008.
+A bid must be submitted to the Chair of the Site Selection Committee in electronic format by April 1st no sooner than three years and no later than two years out from the event date.

 Selection Criteria